misterspeedy/FsExcel/README.md

 | 6 | | | | | R6C5 |

 Remember that, by default, successive cells are placed to the right of their predecessors?
-Sometimes (rarely) you might want to suppress that behaviour completely:
+Sometimes (rarely) you might want to suppress that behaviour completely.
+To do that use `Next Stay`.

 ```fsharp
 open FsExcel